react-flow

 You can find all examples in the [example](example) folder or check out the live versions:

-You need to install the React Flow dependencies via npm install
+You need to install the React Flow dependencies via `npm install` and the ones of the examples `cd example && npm install`.

 If you want to contribute or develop some custom features the easiest way is to start the dev server: